 Wheaton Digital Repository

-Documents and files currently in DSpace from a number of the NITLE colleges can be browsed or searched at the NITLE DSpace site.
+Wheaton's documents and files currently in DSpace can be browsed or searched here.

 Wheaton's Digital Repository using DSpace is one important step toward producing a master plan for digital content preservation and management at Wheaton.
 Its focus is on the preservation of and wider access to Wheaton-produced and unique intellectual content, using DSpace open-source software, in what is often called an institutional repository (IR) or digital repository.

 The Wallace Library has long considered the collection, preservation, and provision of access to academic content central to our mission.
 Particularly through our Archives and Special Collections, we have attended to the collection, preservation, and access to Wheaton-produced intellectual content.
 In the case of honors theses, for example, we have bound, catalogued, preserved and loaned photocopies of our honors theses for decades.
 In providing and supporting an institutional repository at Wheaton, we are fulfilling our mission by digitally preserving material -- we are even extending it, by sharing scholarship more widely and more easily via the Internet.

 In April 2007, staff in Library and Information Services (LIS) decided to begin our DSpace experiment using selected student publications and honors theses.
 Several issues of Rushlight, Wheaton College's literary and visual arts journal, have been digitized and deposited in Wheaton's IR.
 Honors theses, across a variety of academic departments were solicited, resulting in four that were enthusiastically supported by faculty advisors and student authors for deposit in our IR.

 In 2008, we expanded the honors thesis digital repository collection by asking all faculty advisors to select theses for inclusion in Wheaton's institutional repository.
 We strongly encouraged thesis advisors and thesis authors to carefully consider the benefits of depositing theses there.